acryptos/docs.acryptos.com/README.md

 3. Highly efficient gas utilisation

-When you deposit into a vault, your tokens will grow at the fastest optimized yield.
+ACryptoS do the heavy lifting of farming the best possible yield for you.

-Let ACrpytoS do the heavy lifting of farming the best possible yield for you.
+When you deposit into a Vault, your tokens will grow at the fastest optimized yield.

 ## ACryptoS StableSwap (Stablecoin DEX)